Share this:

 Viking Ship Museum Roskilde (2024): The Vikings in England by Barbara Højlund.

-According to the Anglo-Saxon Chronicle, and tradition: Viking commander Hubba/Ubba led an invasion on England around 865 CE, with Ivar the Boneless and Halfdan Ragnarsson.
+According to the Anglo-Saxon Chronicle (ASC) and tradition: Viking commander Hubba/Ubba led a large Viking invasion on England during 865 CE, along with his brothers Ivar the Boneless and Halfdan Ragnarsson.

-The Chronicle mentions that in 865, the "heathen army" came to England and wintered in East Anglia.
-They are recorded as moving on to capture York in 866 CE, which led to the death of King Aella of Northumbria.
+The "heathen army" wintered in East Anglia; they are recorded as moving on to capture York in 866 CE, which led to the death of King Aella of Northumbria.

 The Great Viking Army

-The Viking army, comprising up to 3,000 people, landed in East Anglia in the year 865 AD.
-The exact numbers are difficult to determine due to the nature of the records.
-Specifically, the Chronicle describes the arrival of the Great Army and its impact on England.
+This great army comprised up to 3,000 people; the exact numbers are difficult to determine due to the nature of the records.
+Specifically, the ASC describes the arrival of the Great Army and its impact on England.

-According to Barbara Højlund at the Viking Ship Museum, Roskilde (n.d.), this Viking army conquered the whole of Northumbria, parts of Mercia, and East Anglia.
+According to Barbara Højlund at the Viking Ship Museum, Roskilde (n.d.), the Vikings conquered the whole of Northumbria, parts of Mercia, and East Anglia.

-In the earliest version of the Anglo-Saxon Chronicle, which dates from the 9th to 12th centuries, this coalition of Scandinavian pagans is described in Old English as "micel here," meaning "Great Army" (Swanton, 1996).
+In the earliest version of the Anglo-Saxon Chronicle dating from the 9th to 12th centuries, this coalition of Scandinavian pagans is described in Old English as "micel here," meaning "Great Army" (Swanton, 1996).

 The Anglo-Saxon Chronicle is the most important written work in English before the Norman Conquest.
 The Parker Chronicle, also known as the A-version, is the oldest surviving manuscript (Swanton, 1996).